msalemor/azure-apim-devops/README.md

   - parameters: can be overriden
   - variables: used during the execution
   - resources: the services to be deployed in Azure
+  - Outputs
+  - Functions

 ### Sample ARM template

+> **Note:** This is a sample ARM template to create a storage account.
+Here we can see how parameters, variables, resources and outputs are used.

 ```json
 {